1. I’m retiring soon. How do I join a retiree group Medicare plan?

 18. What national retail pharmacies can I use?

 All major national retail and grocery pharmacy chains participate in the BCBSTX pharmacy network.
-Please search for pharmacies by ZIP code at the Pharmacy Finder or call customer service with specific questions.
+Search for pharmacies by ZIP code using the Pharmacy Finder or call customer service with specific questions.

 19. Are there any pharmacies where BCBSTX has a discount?